-If you choose to visit the cricket farm, you’ll transfer from your hotel around 7am by air-conditioned vehicle to Ho Chi Minh Pier.
-From here, embark on a speedboat ride to Cu Chi Tunnels, arriving around 9:30am.
+If you choose to visit the cricket farm, you’ll transfer from your hotel in the morning by air-conditioned vehicle to Ho Chi Minh Pier.
+From here, embark on an approximate 2-hour speedboat ride to Cu Chi Tunnels.

 As you cruise on the Saigon River, take in the scenery and fascinating river life as you leave the bustling city behind.
 Your guide will point out houses on stilts that line the riverbanks, and tell you about the local people whose livelihoods depend on the waterway.

 After your speedboat trip and guided tour of Cu Chi Tunnels, drive through the countryside for a tour of a cricket farm.
 Considered a delicacy by many Vietnamese people, crickets were probably discovered as a valuable food source by famished soldiers during wartime.

 At the farm, you’ll see crickets in various stages of growth and watch them being prepared as food – if you wish.
 You’ll even have an opportunity to sample a cricket-based dish!
 Then, on your return by vehicle to Ho Chi Minh City, your guide will stop for a delicious Vietnamese lunch (not including crickets!), dropping you off at your hotel in the late afternoon.

 NOTE: Depending on availability, it is possible that you will travel to Cu Chi Tunnels by vehicle, then return by speedboat to Ho Chi Minh City, stopping en route for lunch on the riverfront before drop-off at your hotel.